SeongbinLim94/credit-card-purchase-volume-prediction/README.md

   - CNT: The number of credit card usages
   - AMT: Purchase volume of a credit card usage (Korean currency Won is used for each unit)
 2. **bc-credit-card.ipynb**
 `bc-credit-card.ipynb` file contains code that analyze the above features and predict the purchase volume across each regions, and industry domains in Korean domestic market.
-3. **model.pkl**
-`model.pkl` file contains trained model with the splitted training set of `201901-202003` dataset.
-The file is created for immediate usage of trained model.

 ## Libraries Used & Version Control
   - python 3.8.5